lemocla/neon-hangman/documentation/testing/user_stories_testing.md

  - ### **As new player, I want the game to upload quickly so that I can start playing as soon as possible.**

     - #### **T03 Acceptance criteria**
-        - When I hover the "play" button, its appreance darkens and,
+        - When I hover over the "play" button, its appreance darkens and,
         - When I click on the "play" button, the hidden word is displayed and the hangman parts are hidden.

     - #### **T03 Result:** PASS